yangr0/CRYPTZ-old/README.md

 ## Author's Note

-Once You Encrypted Your Text There's no way back decrypting it Using Another Tools Or Decryption Sites.
+Once you encrypted your text there's no way back decrypting it Using another tools or decryption sites.

-Make sure To Save Your License Key In Safe Place Otherwise You Cannot Ecrypt Or Decrypt Anything.
+Make sure to save your license key in safe place otherwise you cannot encrypt or decrypt anything.

 Have Fun With Our Tool :)

-If you have any questions or problems, please contacts the authors.
+If you have any questions or problems, please contacts the authors @iinc0gnit0@pm.me / Do0pH2ck@protonmail.com
 ### CRYPTZ 3.0
 + CRYPTZ is released :)